We know there are lots of practical things to think about when having sex – like protecting yourself from STIs and pregnancy.

 • It’s also illegal for you to expose another under 18 to indecent images, so by making an indecent image and sending it to your partner you may be breaking the law twice

 • It’s illegal for your partner, or whoever you send the image to, to have it stored on their phone or tablet – so they are breaking the law by having it.
+If you think a nude image of you has ended up online, Childline’s Report Remove tool may be able to help.

 If you are worried or stressed because of sexting, support and advice is available.
 We would always advise speaking to a friend, a parent or someone at school to help you.
 But if you don’t feel able to speak to someone face to face, there is online support and text services to help too.